 7. Don’t consume drugs.

-Like smoking, drugs (pharmaceutical or recreational) are neither food or drink, yet they are consumed by many people today in various ways.
+Like smoking, drugs (pharmaceutical or recreational) are neither food nor drink, yet they are consumed by many people today in various ways.
 While it should be obvious to most of us to avoid recreational drugs at any point in our life, it may not be as obvious when it comes to pharmaceutical drugs.
-And because we live in a society that tries to suppress symptoms, rather than understand them and get to the root cause for most effective healing, too many people have become dependent on all sorts of over-the-counter and prescription drugs today.
-It is therefore very valuable for women to work on changing their attitudes and behaviors before and during their pregnancy when it comes to the use of any drugs.
+And because we live in a society that tries to suppress symptoms rather than understand them and get to the root cause for most effective healing, too many people have become dependent on all sorts of over-the-counter and prescription drugs today.
+Therefore, it is very valuable for women to work on changing their attitudes and behaviors before and during their pregnancy when it comes to the use of any drugs.
 The reason for this is twofold.
 First, by using drugs as the first option, we neglect to learn about the root cause and what is actually causing the physical, mental or emotional imbalance in our life that requires our attention and action.
-Second, all chemical drugs come with side-effects, regardless if they are obvious or not, which put a strain on your overall health.
-For example, antibiotics cause numerous problems for our intestinal flora, which in turn negatively impact our digestion, mental and emotional health and future immunity.
+Second, all chemical drugs come with side-effects, regardless if they are obvious or not, which puts a strain on your overall health.
+For example, antibiotics cause numerous problems for our intestinal flora, which in turn negatively impact our digestion, mental and emotional health, and future immunity.
 And all chemical drugs put an unnecessary strain on the liver and can aggravate other tissues and organs.

 One of the most wide-spread groups of drugs today, which impacts many women of child-bearing age and should be highlighted, are anti-depressants.
-Like other drugs, these pose a risk not only to you, but also to your unborn child.
+Like other drugs, these pose a risk not only to you but also to your unborn child.
 A study published in the Journal of the American Academy of Child & Adolescent Psychiatry30007-7/abstract) in May 2016 found that anti-depressants used during pregnancy have been associated with an increased risk of depression for the child.
 The good news is that there are many choices of non-invasive, non-drug solutions available today, like various lifestyle changes, alternative therapies, and psychotherapy, so that women who wish to get pregnant can balance and optimize their mental and emotional health naturally.
 One of the most outspoken experts on this topic is Dr. Kelly Brogan, a women’s health psychiatrist, who advises against the use of anti-depressants due to the many negative side-effects associated with them and helps women regain control of their own minds, for best mental and emotional balance and wellbeing.

 - Avoid all recreational drugs while pregnant.
 Seek out counseling and support services to change any habits or behaviors that involve any drug use.